rm2thaddeus/video-timeline-analyzer/docs/ARCHITECTURE.md

     - **Audio JSON output**: Each transcript segment (from Whisper) is a dict with start, end, text, and optionally word-level details, enabling precise alignment and flexible DataFrame construction.
     - Alignment logic is parameterized and documented
     - DataFrame is persisted (e.g., Parquet) for reproducibility
+    - **Implementation:** The canonical DataFrame constructor is in `src/metadata/metadata_constructor.py` and is robust to scene boundary formats (dicts with 'start_time'/'end_time' or lists).

 ### 4.6 Qdrant Vector Database Integration
 - **Purpose:** Store each scene as a point in Qdrant, with multi-vector support (text/image embeddings) and all other metadata as payload.